 Is Monitoring Employees Legal in the US and Europe?

-Yes, most of the employee monitoring methods are legal in the US and Europe.
+Yes, most employee monitoring methods are legal in the US and Europe.

-In the US, federal legislation states that employers can monitor employees without the employee knowing.
+In the US, federal legislation states that employers can monitor employees without knowing.

 What is GDPR?